-1. A discussion of measures, including avoidance, minimization, and mitigation, proposed to preserve existing wetlands and restore any wetlands that were degraded prior to the current proposed land use activity.

-- 2. A habitat and native vegetation conservation strategy that addresses methods to protect and enhance on-site habitat and wetland functions. - 3.
-Functional evaluation for the wetland and adjacent buffer using a local or state agency staff-recognized method the Washington State Wetland Rating System for Western Washington (14-06-029, published in October, 2014, as amended) and including the reference of the method and all data sheets.
+- 1. A discussion of measures, including avoidance, minimization, and mitigation, proposed to preserve existing wetlands and restore any wetlands that were degraded prior to the current proposed land use activity. - 2.
+A habitat and native vegetation conservation strategy that addresses methods to protect and enhance on-site habitat and wetland functions. - 3.
+Functional evaluation for the wetland and adjacent buffer the Washington State Wetland Rating System for Western Washington (14-06-029, published in October, 2014, as amended) and including the reference of the method and all data sheets.